kriwil/kriwil/content/development/0004-phoenix-live-view-0.md

 ```

 Last, in function to handle `moar` event, we assign `:url` to new url from `get_cat_url`
-everytime the function is call.
+everytime the function is called.

 ```
 def handle_event("moar", _values, socket) do